Staff profiles

 Lecturer (E&S)

-As a public speaker, presenter and curator, she has fostered partnerships with The Wellcome Trust and The Delfina Foundation (Healing and the Archive), The Serpentine Gallery (Hilma Af Klint), The Wallace Collection, The Museum of English Rural Life (as part of the 2022 ‘Changing Perspectives’ online exhibition), The Urban Tree Festival and The Countryside Alliance.
-She is the writer and presenter of the popular public seminar series on women, literature and creative writing, ‘F: For Flânerie’ with The Freud Museum.
-She is Writer in Residence at Literature Works/Quay Words (Spring 2023), creating a series of poems about the heritage of the River Exe and leading several creative writing workshops, one of which will involve the creation of a poem written by members of the local community.
+As a researcher and curator, she has fostered partnerships with The Wellcome Trust and The Delfina Foundation (Healing and the Archive, 2022), The Serpentine Gallery (Hilma Af Klint, 2016), The Wallace Collection (2021), The Museum of English Rural Life (as part of the 2022 ‘Changing Perspectives’ online exhibition), Natural History Consortium Festival of Nature, The Urban Tree Festival, Nanjing UNESCO City of Literature, The National Centre for Writing and The Countryside Alliance.
+She is the writer and presenter of the popular public seminar series on women, literature and creative writing, ‘F: For Flânerie’, with The Freud Museum (2020-present).
+Davina was Writer in Residence with Literature Works/Quay Words (Spring 2023).
 She is part of the founding ensemble of The New School of the Anthropocene.
+For a decade, she was a regular contributor to The Times Higher culture section.